 Where to stay in Nijhum Dwip:

 - Budget/mid-range: Places to stay on Nijhum Dwip are limited, but the new pink Hotel Sohel (Google Maps) does a decent job.
-The managers are incredibly friendly and helpful despite speaking no English, and rooms are comfortable.
+The managers are incredibly friendly and helpful despite speaking no English, and the rooms are comfortable.
 I paid 500 Tk for a double in the off season, bargained down from 1,500 Tk.

 The little island of Monpura is in the same region as Nijhum Dwip.
 Though more people live on Monpura, the island is still quiet and natural, home to mangrove forests, sea beaches, and grassy plains.
 If you can get a bicycle onto the island (or find someone to rent one to you), this would be the perfect place to spend a few days cycling and exploring.

 Even by Bangladesh standards, the island is very poor as a result, but the people’s hearts are incredibly warm.
 Good thing, too—there isn’t much in the way of places to stay on Monpura, so being hosted is ideal.
-Luckily, the people are more than happy to do so.
+Luckily, people are more than happy to do so.

 Where to stay in Monpura